OofMon2301/2023-UNI-Vault/2024/Summer Semester/MATH1052/Chapter 1/Ordinary Differential Equations.md

 > [!summary]+ Main Points
 > - You should be able to identify a first-order separable ODE.
 > - You should know how to solve a separable ODE.
-> - You should understand that equilibrium and singular solutions are equivalent and must be checked for when solving a separable ODE.
+> - You should understand that equilibrium and singular solutions are equivalent and must be checked for when solving a separable [[2024/Definitions/ODE|ODE]].

 ### 1.5 Applications: law of Cooling, Population Growth